hieuvp/learning-monitoring/prometheus-introduction/README.md

 - **Client Libraries** for instrumenting application code.
 - Special-purpose **Exporters** for services like HAProxy, StatsD, Graphite, etc.

-- Prometheus is written in Go.
-- Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.
+- Prometheus and most Prometheus components are written in Go, making them easy to build and deploy as static binaries.

 ## References